atheobold/Greenwood_Book/docs/01-preface.md

 view of the methods we will consider, there are basically two scenarios -- one when the response is quantitative and one when the response is categorical.
-Examples of quantitative responses we will see later involve *passing distance of cars for a bicycle rider* (in centimeters (cm)) and *body fat* (percentage).
+Examples of quantitative responses we will see later involve *passing distance of cars for a bicycle rider* (in centimeters) and *body fat* (percentage).
 Examples of categorical variables include *improvement* (none, some, or marked) in a clinical trial related to arthritis symptoms or whether a student has turned in copied work (never, done this on an exam or paper, or both).
-There are going to be some more nuanced aspects to all these analyses as the complexity of both sides of Figure
+There are going to be some more nuanced aspects to all these analyses as the complexity of both sides of Figure \@ref(fig:Figure1-1) suggest, but note that near the bottom, each tree converges on a single procedure, using a ***linear model*** \index{model!linear} for a quantitative response variable or using a ***Chi-square test*** for a categorical response.
-\@ref(fig:Figure1-1) suggest, but note that near the bottom, each tree converges on a single procedure, using a ***linear model*** \index{model!linear} for a quantitative response variable or using a ***Chi-square test*** for a categorical response. \index{Chi-Square Test} After selecting the appropriate procedure and completing the necessary technical steps to get results for a given data set, the final step involves assessing the scope of inference
+\index{Chi-Square Test} After selecting the appropriate procedure and completing the necessary technical steps to get results for a given data set, the final step involves assessing the scope of inference
 \index{scope of inference} and types of conclusions that are appropriate based on the design of the study.

-(ref:fig1-1) Flow chart of methods.
+(ref:fig1-1) Flow chart of data analysis procedures.

 <div class="figure" style="text-align: center">
 <img src="01/images/image002.png" alt="(ref:fig1-1)" width="100%" />